Ross L. Wilson: Career

 Wilson was nominated to serve at the Ankara embassy by President George W. Bush on October 28, 2005.
 He was confirmed by the United States Senate on November 18 and sworn in by Secretary of State Condoleezza Rice on December 2.
 He arrived in Turkey on December 3 and presented his credentials to President Ahmet Necdet Sezer on December 8, 2005.

-On July 9, 2008, a guard post outside the U.S. Consulate in Istanbul, Turkey was attacked by three gunmen.
+On July 9, 2008, a guard post outside the U.S. Consulate in Istanbul was attacked by three gunmen.
 They killed three Turkish police officers, and wounded several others, before being killed by Turkish police.
-In response to the attack, Wilson stated:
+In response to the attack, Wilson said:

 Wilson is the recipient of the President’s Meritorious Service Award (2005), Azerbaijan’s Order of Honor, and numerous State Department awards.

 In January 2020, Wilson was asked to serve as chargé d'affaires to Afghanistan, pending a permanent ambassador.
-On 15 August 2021, in the face of the Taliban advance on Kabul, Wilson and the U.S. Embassy in Kabul relocated to Hamid Karzai International Airport.
+On August 15, 2021, in the face of the Taliban advance on Kabul, Wilson and the U.S. Embassy in Kabul relocated to Hamid Karzai International Airport.
 On August 30, Wilson departed Kabul aboard the last evacuation flight as the final members of the U.S. military left Afghanistan.
 On August 31, the embassy transferred operations to Doha, Qatar, from where staff began providing limited consular services concentrated on the evacuation effort, including processing visas for people leaving Afghanistan.
-Deputy Chief of Mission Ian McCary took over as Chargé d'Affaires when the embassy relocated to Doha, and Wilson returned to the U.S.
+Deputy chief of mission Ian McCary took over as chargé d'affaires when the embassy relocated to Doha, and Wilson returned to the U.S.

 Personal life

 Wilson is married to Margo Squire, who is also a career diplomat with the State Department.
 They have two sons.
+His mother, Winnidell Gravitt Wilson, was born and raised in Oklahoma, where her Choctaw ancestors settled after surviving the "Trail of Tears" Indian removal.
+She was a direct descendant of Choctaw chief Nita-oshe.